amd/HPCTrainingExamples/MPI-examples/GhostExchange/GhostExchange_ArrayAssign_HIP/Ver5/README.md

 GhostExchange_ArrayAssign_HIP Timing is stencil 1.364763 boundary condition 0.005312 ghost cell 0.156599 total 1.973974
 ```

-We still see a similar runtime, maybe very slightly faster, indicating this code change did not fix our issue.
+We still see a similar runtime indicating this code change did not fix our issue.

 ## Get a Trace